aaronparker/evergreen/README.md

 ## Why

 There are several community and commercial products that manage application deployment and updates already.
 This module isn't intended to compete against those.
+In fact, they can be complementary - for example, find the latest version of a particular software package for creating a Chocolatey submission.

-Instead the focus is on simple integration for PowerShell scripts to provide product version numbers and download URLs.
-Data will only be pulled from the vendor web site and never a third party.
+Evergreen's focus is on simple integration for PowerShell scripts to provide product version numbers and download URLs. **Data will only be pulled from official sources and never a third party**.

 ## How

-Evergreen uses a couple of approaches to returning the latest version of software.
-Instead of scraping web pages, the primary methods used are:
+Scraping web pages to parse text and determine version strings and download URLs can be problematic when text in the page changes or the page is out of date.
+Evergreen instead uses approaches that should be less prone to failure by querying an API where possible.
+Evergreen uses several strategies to return the latest version of software:

-1. Application update APIs - by using the same approach as the application itself, Evergreen can consistently return the latest version number and download URI
+1. Application update APIs - by using the same approach as the application itself, Evergreen can consistently return the latest version number and download URI - e.g. Microsoft Edge, Mozilla Firefox or Microsoft OneDrive
-2. Repository APIs - repo hosters including GitHub and SourceForge have APIs that can be queried to return version and download links
+2. Repository APIs - repo hosters including GitHub and SourceForge have APIs that can be queried to return version and download links - e.g. Atom, Notepad++ or WinMerge
 3. Web page queries - often a vendor download pages will include a query when listing versions and download links.
-Evergreen can use the same approach.
-This approach can avoid scraping web page.
+Evergreen can use the same approach - e.g. Microsoft FSLogix Apps or Zoom

 ## Who